Aidano93/Sunforger-Band-Website/README.md

 ### Contact Page:
 - I used [Formspree](https://formspree.io/) to set up the contact form.
 - Making the embedded map responsive proved to be difficult.
 I ended up using a set of CSS rulesets sourced online (linked in my attributes).
 I did not intend for the map to be full size, but the responsiveness did not seem to work properly otherwise.
 The full size map doesn't look bad, just not what I originally wanted.
+- Map marker is our old studio in Montreal.

 ## Attributions: